MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/redhat/redhat-in-place-upgrade.md

 This article provides instructions about how to do an in-place upgrade from Red Hat Enterprise Linux (RHEL) 7 to Red Hat Enterprise Linux 8.
 The instructions use the `Leapp` tool in Azure.
 During the in-place upgrade, the existing RHEL 7 operating system is replaced by the RHEL 8 version.

 >[!Note]
-> SQL Server on Red Hat Enterprise Linux offers don't support in-place upgrades on Azure.
+> Offerings of SQL Server on Red Hat Enterprise Linux don't support in-place upgrades on Azure.

 ## What to expect during the upgrade
 During the upgrade, the system restarts a few times.
 The final restart upgrades the VM to the RHEL 8 latest minor release.